devtron-labs/devtron/docs/hyperion/user-guide/global-configurations/user-access.md

 We will discuss how to create groups in the later section.

-### Direct permissions for Devtron Apps
+### Devtron Apps

-Access can be given to user by attaching permission directly to his/her email id through the `Direct Permissions` section.
+Access can be given to user by attaching permission directly to his/her email id through the `Devtron Apps` section.
 This section has 4 options to manage the permissions of your users.

 * **Project**